Fits a hydromad model using R's optim

 objective

-the best model from those sampled, according to the given objective function.
+function.
 Also, these extra elements are inserted:

-the result from optim.
+the result from optim

-the objective function used.
+the objective

 total number of evaluations of the model simulation function.